Mortgages

 Banks offering mortgages to expats in Spain

-Help with securing a mortgage in Spain
+Help getting a mortgage in Spain

 The Spanish government and local banks have launched programs in recent years to make it easier for young people to enter the housing market.
 For example, Spain’s Official Credit Institute (ICO) offers a 20% guarantee on mortgages for young individuals and families (under 37 years old) buying their first home.